Self-Resolving Prediction Markets for Unverifiable Outcomes: Model

 \section{Model}

-Our goal is to elicit and aggregate continuous, probabilistic predictions about some binary\footnote{In the case of categorical outcomes, one can run a $1$-vs-all prediction market, and for continuous outcomes, one can discretize the outcome space and run binary prediction markets as well. {Care should be taken in interpreting such predictions; if the outcomes follow a fat-tailed distribution, tail probabilities may be hard to elicit and could have catastrophic consequences \citep{taleb2023probability}}.} \emph{Yes/No} outcome $Y$ from agents with heterogeneous beliefs (we index outcome $\omega_i \in \Omega_Y$ as $Y_i$).
-Every agent $j$ has a discrete and finite signal space, and receives one of $N_j$ possible signals, with $N_j \in \mathbb{Z}_+$.
+Our goal is to elicit and aggregate continuous, probabilistic predictions about some binary\footnote{In the case of categorical outcomes, one can run a $1$-vs-all prediction market, and for continuous outcomes, one can discretize the outcome space and run binary prediction markets as well. {Care should be taken in interpreting such predictions; if the outcomes follow a fat-tailed distribution, tail probabilities may be hard to elicit and could have catastrophic consequences \citep{taleb2023probability}}.} \emph{Yes/No} outcome $Y$ from agents with heterogeneous beliefs.
+We write the space of outcomes as $\Omega_Y = \{0, 1\}$ and index outcome $\omega_i \in \Omega_Y$ as $Y_i$.
+Every agent $j$ has a discrete and finite signal space $\Omega_{\hat{X}^{(j)}}$, and receives one of $N_j$ possible signals, with $N_j \in \mathbb{Z}_+$.

 \paragraph{Peer Prediction} We consider an agent $t$ and their reference agent $r$ from whom we will elicit predictions about some outcome $Y$.
 Agent $t$ has access to their own private signal ${X}^{(t)}$ not available to agent $r$.
 Similarly agent $r$ has access to private signal $X^{(r)}$ not available to agent $t$.
 Both agents have access to some shared signal $X^{(s)}$ is common knowledge.
 Thus, the full set of information available to agents $t$ and $r$ is $\hat{X}^{(t)} = \{ X^{(t)}, X^{(s)} \}$ and $\hat{X}^{(r)} = \{X^{(r)}, X^{(s)}\}$ respectively.
 We assume that agents' signals $x^{(j)} \in \Omega_{X^{(j)}}$ are drawn from a common prior $\mathbb{P}(Y, X^{(r)}, X^{(t)}, X^{(s)})$.
 Upon observing their private signals, agent $t$ arrives at their posterior over $Y$ through Bayesian updating as ${\bf p}^{(t)} = \mathbb{P}(Y|x^{(t)}, x^{(s)})= \mathbb{P}(Y|\hat{x}^{(t)})$.
 Agent $t$ may then strategically report their posterior to the mechanism as ${\bf q}^{(t)} = \sigma\left(\hat{x}^{(t)} \right)$ for some strategy $\sigma: {\Omega_{\hat{X}^{(t)}} } \rightarrow \Delta_{\Omega_Y}$.
 Agent $r$ may or may not observe agent $t$'s report to the mechanism, and they arrive at a posterior $\tilde{\bf p}^{(r)} = \mathbb{P}(Y|\hat{x}^{(r)}, {\bf q}^{(t)})$ or $\tilde{\bf p}^{(r)} = \mathbb{P}(Y|\hat{x}^{(r)})$ accordingly.
 Agent $r$ then reports their own posterior to the mechanism ${\bf q}^{(r)}$, and the mechanism pays agent $t$ the negative cross-entropy between the reference agent's prediction ${\bf q}^{(r)}$ and their prediction ${\bf q}^{(t)}$.